markmadden/is210_lesson_03/README.rst

     #.
 What is the amount of your principal (the amount being borrowed)?

+        - A whole integer

     #.
 For how many years is this loan being borrowed?

+        - A whole integer

     #.
 Are you pre-qualified for this loan?

+        -   Acceptable answers for this are 'Yes', 'y', 'No', and 'n'

     .. table:: Interest Rates